GOVX Q3 2025 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Revenue Decline: The termination of the BARDA contract has led to a significant drop in revenues, which may impact cash flow and operational sustainability.
+• Revenue Decline: The termination of the BARDA contract has led to a significant drop in revenue, raising concerns about funding and financial stability.

 5. Notable Q&A Insights